juren53/HST-Metadata/README.md

 This portion of the Project will embed metadata from the Truman Library archives into approximately 2,000 audio files (WAV and MP3).

+### Process steps:

+1. Export HST Audio DB metadata to a CSV file.
+2. Create HST thumbnail with accession number
+3. Embed thumbnail and metadate in MP3 file
+4. Upload the MP3s to the NARA Catalog

 Detail in LAA's spreadsheet at:
 https://docs.google.com/spreadsheets/d/1az1lfPcJaxykMZcZc-NhdrHSoM4wtenxdqeaGfeFPaE/edit?usp=sharing